What do Soccer Coaches Look for in Tryouts?

 How can I begin improving my soccer skills right now?

 To begin improving your soccer skills right now, check out our post on the best soccer training drills.
-If you are looking to accelerate your progress, contact us or sign an interest form for our private training program.
+If you are looking to accelerate your progress and you’re looking for private training, check out Coach Daniel’s website and fill out the player interest form.

 How can I learn more about the game?